opendp/opendp/docs/source/contributing/rust-initiation.rst

             3

-When any two compatible transformations are chained, the resulting transformation contains a functional composition of the relations.
+When any two compatible transformations are chained, the resulting transformation contains a functional composition of the maps.

 Ultimately, all pieces are used to construct the new transformation: